Szczebrzeszyn: Early history

 Szczebrzeszyn's history can be traced back to 1352, during the reign of Casimir III, although archaeological evidence suggests the area had been settled for several centuries prior to this.
 Neighboring villages named in Nestor's 11th century chronicle of Rus further support that Szczebrzeszyn is much older, once lying beside a major commercial route running from south to north.

 By 1492, trade had developed enough to warrant a special act imposed by John I Albert of Poland.
 The Act specified which roads Szczebrzeszyn merchants could use when traveling through Lesser Poland with their wares.
 As merchants traveled through Szczebrzeszyn, they paid set taxes which proved to be an excellent source of revenue.

 After Jan Amor Tarnowski of Tarnów's death in 1500, Szczebrzeszyn stayed in the hands of the Tarnowski family for the next 20 years.
 Later it was included in a dowry to the Kmita family.
 At that time long-running feuds among family members re-ignited over the Szczebrzeszyn inheritance, while other magnates laid claims.
-King Sigismund Augustus issued a binding decree to end this dispute in 1555, which allocated rights over the city to the Gorka family of Greater Poland.
+King Sigismund Augustus issued a binding decree to end this dispute in 1555, which allocated rights over the town to the Gorka family of Greater Poland.
 The Gorkas took a strong interest in religious matters and granted freedom to all religious groups.
 They built a Greek Orthodox church, transformed the Roman Catholic parish church into a Calvinist one, and opened a synagogue nearby.

+World War II

 The Holocaust

-Between 3,000 and 4,000 Jews lived in Szczebrzeszyn when the German Army occupied the city in 1939.
-Isaac Bashevis Singer's grandmother, Tema Blima Szejner was from the city.
+Between 3,000 and 4,000 Jews lived in Szczebrzeszyn when the German Army occupied the town in 1939.
+Isaac Bashevis Singer's grandmother, Tema Blima Szejner was from the town.
 Singer mentions his grandmother Tema in his autobiographical novel 'In My Father's Court'.
 On October 14, 1939—in spite of the fact it was the Jewish Sabbath—the Germans ordered the Jews to clean the streets for the entire day.
 They treated them brutally by cutting or tearing off their beards, cursing them, and beating them.
-In mid-October a police force was formed in Szczebrzeszyn—composed of 60 men—and was instructed to persecute the Jewish population of the city.
+In mid-October a police force was formed in Szczebrzeszyn—composed of 60 men—and was instructed to persecute the Jewish population of the town.

-Several hundred Jews from Kalisz and Wloclawek were re-settled in Szczebrzeszyn.
+Several hundred Jews from Kalisz and Włocławek were re-settled in Szczebrzeszyn.
 The Judenrat was forced to provide several dozen men for work in Zamość each day.
-According to a Polish doctor in the town, Zygmunt Klukowski: "The Jewish laborers are sent to Bortatycze and Bialobrzeg outside of Zamosc.
+According to a Polish doctor in the town and Polish resistance member, Zygmunt Klukowski: "The Jewish laborers are sent to Bortatycze and Bialobrzeg outside of Zamość.
 The work consists of digging ditches in order to drain the swamps there.
 They must work standing in the water.
 They sleep in barracks that are incredibly dirty.
 They must make this trip (to the labor camp) every day, and if they make the slightest mistake they are beaten with clubs.
 The Jewish slave laborers are covered with lice.
 They are mostly boys, 17–20 years old."